MAAP-Project/gedi-subsetter/docs/MAAP_USAGE.md

   quality_flag == 1 and `geolocation/sensitivity_a2` > 0.95
   ```

-- `limit` (_optional_; default: 1_000): Maximum number of GEDI granule data
+- `limit` (_optional_; default: 100000): Maximum number of GEDI granule data
-  files to download from the CMR, among those that intersect the specified AOI's
+  files to subset, among those that intersect the specified AOI's bounding box,
-  bounding box, and fall within the specified temporal range (if supplied).
+  and fall within the specified temporal range (if supplied).
+If there are more
+  granules within the spatio-temporal range, only the first `limit` number of
+  granules obtained from the corresponding CMR search are used.

-  _Changed in version 0.6.0_: The default value was reduced from 10000 to 1000.
+  > _Changed in version 0.6.0_: The default value was reduced from 10000 to 1000.
-  The AOI for most subsetting operations are likely to incur a request for well
+  > The AOI for most subsetting operations are likely to incur a request for well
-  under 1000 granules for downloading, so a larger default value might only lead
+  > under 1000 granules for downloading, so a larger default value might only lead
-  to longer CMR query times.
+  > to longer CMR query times.

+  > _Changed in version 0.8.0_: The default value was increased from 1000 to
+  > 100000 to avoid confusion in cases where a user does _not_ specify a limit,
+  > expecting to subset _all_ granules within the specified spatio-temporal
+  > range, but instead subsetting no more than the default limit of 1000, thus
+  > obtaining an unexpectedly incomplete result.
+This new limit should
+  > effectively behave as if it were unlimited because all supported GEDI
+  > collections have fewer granules than this default limit.

 - `doi` (_required_): [Digital Object Identifier] (DOI) of the GEDI collection
   to subset, or a logical name representing such a DOI (see
   [Specifying a DOI](#specifying-a-doi))

-  _New in version 0.3.0_
+  > _Added in version 0.3.0_

-- `lat` (_required_): _Name_ of the dataset used for latitude.
+- `lat` (_required_): _Name_ of the dataset used for latitude values.

-  _New in version 0.3.0_
+  > _Added in version 0.3.0_

-- `lon` (_required_): _Name_ of the dataset used for longitude.
+- `lon` (_required_): _Name_ of the dataset used for longitude values.

-  _New in version 0.3.0_
+  > _Added in version 0.3.0_

 - `beams` (_optional_; default: `all`): Which beams to include in the subset.
   If supplied, must be one of logical names `all`, `coverage`, or `power`, _OR_
   a comma-separated list of specific beam names, with or without the `BEAM`
   prefix (e.g., `BEAM0000,BEAM0001` or `0000,0001`)

-  _New in version 0.4.0_
+  > _Added in version 0.4.0_

 - `temporal` (_optional_; default: full temporal range available): Temporal
   range to subset.
 You may specify either a closed range, with start and end